christopherpross/dotnet-backend/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The pull request follows the guidelines: https://github.com/matthiashermsen/dotnet-backend/blob/main/CONTRIBUTING.md
 - [ ] Tests for the changes have been added (for bug fixes / features)
+- [ ] The source code is documented

 ## Type